AnweshaSarangi/Final_Team_Project/README.md

  This project is a part of the AAI-501-A1: Introduction to Artificial Intelligence course in the Applied Artificial Intelligence Program at the University of San Diego (USD).

 ### Description
  This project aims to develop an AI-driven model for product-wise sales forecasting using the DataCo Smart Supply Chain dataset.
-The project aims to understand the structure and contents of the DataCo Smart Supply Chain dataset, perform data cleaning and preprocessing, conduct exploratory data analysis (EDA) to identify key features and patterns in the data, perform featureengineering, train, cross-validate and evaluate different models of regression and time series forecasting, and select the best performing model.
+The project aims to understand the structure and contents of the DataCo Smart Supply Chain dataset, perform data cleaning and preprocessing, conduct exploratory data analysis (EDA) to identify key features and patterns in the data, perform feature engineering, train, cross-validate and evaluate different models of regression and time series forecasting, and select the best performing model.

 ### Methods Used
 - Outlier Analysis